Water Your Controllers, They Are Too DRY

 The common logic from the beginning of various actions has been moved into methods on the controller that are triggered before the actions run.
 All that remains in each action is the unique logic.
 I’ve seen this done in virtually every Rails app I’ve worked on and it drives me absolutely nuts.

 It might look innocuous enough right now, but that’s only because this is an example with most of the code omitted to emphasize the relevant parts.
-But imagine if these actions were all ten or more lines long and there were many more actions.
+Imagine if these actions were all ten or more lines long and there were many more actions.

 Clearly this is not an improvement.
 It is way, way worse than repeating a few lines at the beginning of each action.
 You have sacrificed readability, understandability, and maintainability, in order to get brevity, which is horribly ironic, because readability, understandability, and maintainability, is probably what you thought you were achieving when you abstracted the logic out in the first place.